Biocomputing-Research-Group/SEMQuant/README.md

 $tool_dir/Sipros -o $work_dir/results -w $work_dir/raw -c $tool_dir/configs/SiprosConfig.cfg
 ```

-Note that the source code for the Sipros-Astral mode is currently in-house and will be made available after publication via: https://github.com/xyz1396/sipros5.git.
-In the meantime, we provide a compiled binary named ```Sipros``` for immediate use.

 ### Use Rscript to generate PSM features for Percolator required input

 ### Percolator